noorajabir/IntroToIM/Midterm/journal.md

 5. Person drinks coffee
 6. Results & end screen

-For the midterm project, I decided to stick to my recurrent theme of 'coffee' and create a game based on the coffee brewing process.
-The idea was to have a game where the player tries to create a good cup of coffee by making a set of decisions, from grind size to brew temperature, and a good cup of coffee would mean that the player has won the game.
-I also thought it would be fun to call it 'caffeinate the college student', and give it the premise of the player being asked to make coffee to help a college student survive finals week.

-The game will have the following parts:
-- start screen: instructions and title
-- choose grind size
-- measure amount
-- choose temperature
-- end screen

 I think the most difficult part would be getting ground coffee of a particular grind size fall out of the grinder depending on the size chosen by the player.
 I decided to code that part first.

 I planned the grinder as having a top coffee storage box, with settings to change the amount of coffee being ground and the size of the grind.
 The mechanics of this part was as follows: